DasenB/PicoStepper/README.md

 # Drivers
 - The `FourWireDriver` is used to control drivers that require a direction-signal (DIR), an inverted direction-signal (!DIR), a step-signal (PUL) and an inverted step-signal (!PUL).
-- The `TwoWireDriver` is used to control drivers ghat require a direction-signal (DIR) and a step-signal (STEP).
+- The `TwoWireDriver` is used to control drivers that require a direction-signal (DIR) and a step-signal (STEP).

 Currently only two drivers are implemented.
 Other devices can be supported easily by creating a corresponding PIO-program for the signal-generation.
 Pull requests are highly welcome.